SteveJustin1963/MINTX/README.md

 > \[1 2 3]
 > .
 0       // why? coz is in the matrix stack
-> ctr.  // thats better
+> ctr.  // thats better we do this from the console
 1
 2
 3